-The April, 2013, Issue of SAR-IZONA is now available on-line!
+The April 2017 issue of the SAR-IZONA NEWS is now

-(You'll need Adobe Acrobat Reader, a free download, to view the issue.)
+You'll need the Adobe Acrobat Reader (a free download) to view the newsletter.

-Previous issues of SAR-IZONA are available to you on the website.
+Previous issues are available on the Newsletters page.

 The 13 rays of red and gold on the top half of the flag represent both the 13 original colonies of the Union, and the rays of the Western setting sun.
 Red and gold were also the colors carried by Coronado's Spanish expedition in search of the Seven Cities of Cibola in 1540.
 The bottom half of the flag has the same Liberty blue as the United States flag.
 Since Arizona was the largest producer of copper in the nation, a copper star was placed in the flag's center.

 Click "Buy Now" to pay your annual dues with PayPal.
 Don't forget to add $1.50 for the PayPal fee.